12smonahan/earnings-call-synthesis/README.md

 You can provide optional `extra_instructions` to highlight custom angles and adjust the OpenAI `model`, `max_output_tokens`, or supply a shared `client` instance.

-The summarizer will raise a `FileNotFoundError` if the transcript path is missing and a `ValueError` if provided content is empty, ensuring you catch data issues early.
+The summarizer targets a ~2,000-word, plain-text readout (no Markdown) optimized for email.
+It will raise a `FileNotFoundError` if the transcript path is missing and a `ValueError` if provided content is empty, ensuring you catch data issues early.
+Adjust `max_output_tokens` if you want a shorter or longer reply; the default is sized for the longer format.

 ## Emailing the summary and transcript